-Al-Biruni a pioneering Muslim scientist figured out a truly remarkable and ingenious method to calculate the radius of the earth (and subsequently its circumference etc.).
-This was very simple yet accurate requiring just four measurements in all to be taken and then applying a trigonometric equation to arrive at the solution.
-What Biruni figured out with unprecedented accuracy and precision in the 10th century was not known to the west until 16th century.
+Abū Rayḥān Al-Bīrūnī, a pioneering Muslim scientist figured out a truly remarkable and ingenious method to calculate the radius of the earth (and subsequently its circumference).
+This method was very simple yet accurate, requiring just four measurements in all to be taken and then applying a trigonometric equation to arrive at the solution.
+What Biruni figured out with unprecedented accuracy and precision in the 10th century was not known to the west until the 16th century.

 The need to calculate the size of earth was first felt when the Abbasid Caliphate spread far and wide from Spain till Indus river in modern day Pakistan.
-Muslims are required to pray facing the direction of the Kaaba and being far from Kaaba does not spares one from this obligation.
+Muslims are required to pray facing the direction of the Kaaba and being far away from Kaaba does not spares one from this obligation.
 So no matter how far Muslims were from the Kaaba they needed to determine its exact direction to pray.
 To do this accurately they needed to know the curvature of the earth and knowing this demanded that they know the size of the earth.
 By the way the Caliph was also curious to know the size of his empire!

 Abbasid Caliph Al-Mamun thus employed a team of renowned scholars of that time and assigned them the task of calculating the size of the earth.
 They started by finding the distance over which the sun's angle at noon changed by 1 degree, multiply it by 360 and you arrive at the circumference from which size can be deduced.
 They arrived at a value which was within 4% of the actual value.
 The problem with this method was that it was cumbersome to measure large straight line distances between two points in the heat of the desert and perhaps they only had to count paces to measure it.

 Al-Biruni devised a more sophisticated and reliable method to achieve this objective.